Posandu/tronic247/posts/how-to-create-your-desktop-app-with-html/index.md

 tags: ['apps', 'css', 'electron', 'html', 'javascript']
 img: /wp-content/uploads/2021/11/create-your-own-app-with-html.png
 updated: '2024-06-13'
+excerpt: Create your own desktop app with HTML, CSS, and JavaScript using the Electron framework.
 ---

 In this post, I will show you how to create a desktop app with HTML, CSS, and JavaScript.
 We will use the [`electron`](https://electronjs.org/) framework to create the app.
 Our app will be a simple calculator.
 It will have a text field where you can enter the numbers, and a button to perform operations.